-In short, the security situation in Israel, Gaz often changes.
+In short, the security situation in Israel and Gaza often changes.
 You should always exercise caution and stay up-to-date with your country’s latest travel reports.

 “While you should stay open to developments of the conflict, travel in Israel is still safe.
 It’s important to remember that the main tourist areas are away from Gaza, where this current conflict is taking place (and where any travel in close proximity is prohibited).
 You may come across very small incidents or have to follow the protocol of sirens, but you should not be put off traveling there.
 Travel in Israel and in the West Bank is also an opportunity to better understand this conflict from both sides – and that alone is invaluable.”